|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 |"Intelligent life (the observer) must arise in order to give the universe real meaning and real existence by observing (measuring) it and thus participating in its evolution."|

 From a philosophical point of view, the participatory anthropic principle, originated by J.A.Wheeler, is justified by the theory of knowledge - gnoseology, noetics.
-From the physical point of view, it is partially supported by the so-called Copenhagen interpretation of quantum mechanics, according to which a certain state of the physical system arises only by measuring it.
+From the physical point of view, it is partially supported by the so-called Copenhagen interpretation of quantum mechanics, according to which a certain state of the physical system is creaded only by measuring it.
 General: No phenomenon is a phenomenon until it is observed.
 And so is the universe.
 Therefore, if the universe is to be real, its properties must allow the existence of an observer.
-In a sense, the universe and the observer, whose existence is conditioned by each other, are placed on the same level here; however, this is highly debatable from a physical and philosophical point of view ..?..
+In a sense, the universe and the observer are placed on the same level here, their existence is conditioned by each other.
+However, this overestimation of the role of the observer is highly debatable from a physical and philosophical point of view..?..

 |5.
 Final anthropic principle|